jadedragon942/ddao/examples/dbadmin/README.md

 The web interface provides:

+1. **Connection Screen**: Initial screen for connecting to any storage adapter with dynamic examples
-1. **Dashboard**: Overview of the storage configuration and available tables
+2. **Dashboard**: Overview of the storage configuration and available tables (shown after connection)
-2. **Tables**: Detailed view of all tables and their schemas
+3. **Tables**: Detailed view of all tables and their schemas
-3. **Alter Table**: Interface for adding new columns to existing tables
+4. **Alter Table**: Interface for adding new columns to existing tables
+5. **Disconnect**: Option to disconnect and switch to a different storage adapter

 ## ALTER TABLE Operations